-- (a) The Class C Uniform is approved to be worn by sworn personnel assigned to regular patrol duty May 1st through October 31st.
-The Class C is also worn by Bicycle Patrol personnel. - (b) Sworn personnel assigned to regular patrol duty may wear the Class C uniform.
-Sworn personnel working special assignments at the discretion of the assignment supervisor may also wear the Class C Uniform. - (c) The Class C Uniform shall not be worn by personnel assigned to desk duty, motorcycle patrol, Detective Bureau, to court, or to speaking engagements.
-Nor shall it be worn to any function where a Class A or B Uniform is more appropriate, unless specifically approved by a supervisor.
+- (a) The Class IV Uniform is approved to be worn by sworn personnel assigned to regular patrol duty May 1st through October 31st.
+The Class IV Uniform may be worn beyond these dates at the discretion of the on-duty Watch Commander. - (b) Sworn personnel assigned to regular patrol duty may wear the Class IV uniform.
+Sworn personnel working special assignments at the discretion of the assignment supervisor may also wear the Class IV Uniform. - (c) The Class IV Uniform shall not be worn by personnel assigned to desk duty, motorcycle patrol, Detective Bureau, to court, or to speaking engagements.
+Nor shall it be worn to any function where a Class I, II, II Uniform is more appropriate, unless specifically approved by a supervisor.

-1023.3.4 CLASS D
+1023.3.5 CLASS V

-- (a) The Class D Uniform is approved to be worn by sworn personnel during inclement weather. - (b) Sworn personnel assigned to designated specialized assignments may wear the Class D uniform.
-Sworn personnel working special assignments at the discretion of the assignment supervisor may also wear the Class D Uniform. - (c) The Class D Uniform shall not be worn by personnel assigned to desk duty, motorcycle patrol, Detective Bureau, to court, or to speaking engagements.
-Nor shall it be worn to any function where a Class A or B Uniform is more appropriate, unless specifically approved by a supervisor.
+- (a) The Class V Uniform is approved to be worn by sworn personnel during inclement weather. - (b) Sworn personnel assigned to designated specialized assignments may wear the Class V uniform.
+Sworn personnel working special assignments at the discretion of the assignment supervisor may also wear the Class V Uniform. - (c) The Class V Uniform shall not be worn by personnel assigned to desk duty, motorcycle patrol, Detective Bureau, to court, or to speaking engagements.
+Nor shall it be worn to any function where a Class I, II, III Uniform is more appropriate, unless specifically approved by a supervisor.

-1023.3.5 HONOR GUARD DRESS UNIFORM
+1023.3.6 CEREMONIAL UNIFORM

-(a) The Honor Guard Dress Uniform shall be worn by the Department's Honor Guard.
+(a) The Ceremonial Uniform shall be worn by the Department's Color Guard.